Differences between Christianity and Islam

 - Christians believe in the Trinity; Muslims believe God is indivisible.

 - Christians believe that as a member of the Trinity, Jesus is the Son of God.
-Muslims believe that Jesus was conceived by an act of God and though not the Son of God, is like Muhammad, a supremely respected Prophet.
+Muslims regard Jesus as a highly honoured prophet, but not divine or the Son of God.

 - Many Bible stories are repeated in the Qur'an but some of the details differ.
 Not all of these differences can be explained by translation errors.